suchunkang0822/spring-boot-practice/README.md

 # spring-boot-practice
-starter- Basic springboot setup
+starter - Basic springboot setup

-controller annotations-Set up a simple controller with required annotattions and methods to create request handler
+controller - Set up a simple controller with required annotattions and methods to create request handler

-quey_path_parameters-implement controller methods that handles query and path parameters.
+quey_path_parameters - implement controller methods that handles query and path parameters.
 In place of @ResponseBody, added a random redirect

-form-implement controller that can handle a form submission
+form - implement controller that can handle a form submission

+class_annotations - Moved someo of the repeated method level annotations to the controller class